 Sentosa is an island resort south of Singapore, connected to the mainland by a road bridge.
 The leisure destination hosts many attractions and is frequented by locals and tourists alike.
 The most prominent attraction, Resorts World Sentosa, is served by bus services from the mainland.
 The statutory board, Sentosa Development Corporation (SDC), oversees the development, management and promotion of the island.

-Buses are one of a few main modes of transport within the island, alongside the Sentosa Express monorail, Cable car, Beach tram and other private bus services.
+Buses are one of several main modes of transport on the island, alongside the Sentosa Express monorail, Cable car, Beach tram and other private bus services.

 The Sentosa Bus